Bellapais Abbey

-Bellapais Abbey (also spelled Bellapaïs) is the ruin of a monastery built by Canons Regular in the 13th century on the northern side of the small village of Bellapais, now in Turkish-controlled Northern Cyprus, about five kilometres from the town of Kyrenia.
+Bellapais Abbey (also spelled Bellapaïs) is the ruin of a monastery built by Canons Regular in the 13th century on the northern side of the small village of Bellapais, in Northern Cyprus, about five kilometres from the town of Kyrenia.
 The ruin is at an altitude of 220 m above sea level, and commands a long view down to Kyrenia and the Mediterranean sea.

 The site is also a museum, which hosts a restaurant and a cafe.
-The Abbey's refectory now serves as a venue for concerts and lectures.
-In early summer it is also a venue for a local music festival.
+The Abbey's refectory is also a venue for concerts and lectures.
+In spring and early summer, classic music festivals with international and local stars are held here.

-Opening hours from June to mid-September are 9am to 7pm; the winter hours are 9am to 1 pm and 2pm to 4:45pm.
-Opening hours from mid-September to May are 9am to 5pm.
-There is an admission charge of 15 TL.